x676f64/secureum-mind_map/content/7. Audit Findings 101/Owner can front-run traders by updating adapters.md

 Users must fully trust every adapter because just one malicious adapter could change the logic of all other adapters.

+### Recommendation:
-1. Recommendation: At a minimum, disallow modification of existing adapters.
+At a minimum, disallow modification of existing adapters.
 Instead, simply add new adapters and disable the old ones.
-2. Medium severity finding from [Consensys Diligence Audit of MetaSwap](https://consensys.net/diligence/audits/2020/08/metaswap/#owner-can-front-run-traders-by-updating-adapters)
 ___
 ## Slide Screenshot
 ![020.png](../../images/7.%20Audit%20Findings%20101/020.png)